eigmax/Ziren/docs/src/mips-vm/mips_isa.md

 SYSCALL triggers a system call, allowing the program to request services from the zkvm operating system.
 The service can be a precompiles computation, such as do sha extend operation by `SHA_EXTEND` precompile. it also can be input/output operation such as `SYSHINTREADYSHINTREAD` and `WRITE`.

 **Misc Instructions**
 This category includes other instructions.
 TEQ is typically used to test equality conditions between registers.
 MADDU/MSUBU is used for multiply acccumulation.
+SEB/SEH is for data sign extended.
 EXT/INS is for bits extraction and insertion.

 ## Supported instructions